fyupeng/rpc-netty-framework/README.md

 - [ [#1.0.1](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.1/pom) ]: Solve the problem that the registration service cannot be found in real distributed scenarios logical problem;

 - [ [#1.0.2](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.2/pom) ]: Decoupled registry address binding, available to the launcher Configure the `resource.properties` file under the resources of the project where you are located;

+- [ [#1.0.4](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.4/pom) ]: After deploying the project in the `Jar` method, register it in the registry The problem that the service cannot be found, decoupling the `Jar` package to start the injection of the configuration file, the same constraint name will overwrite the original configuration information of the project.

 ### 9. Development Notes